 Victoria PD assistant commissioner, Neil Paterson, told ABC that due to the lack of scrutiny over the ownership of smaller esports organisations, he could “absolutely guarantee” that this is not the only alleged incidence of esports match-fixing within Australia.

 Paterson also believes that many more people could be arrested as part of the ongoing investigation.
 So far, AU$30,000 (US$20,254, £16,351) may have been won as a result of the alleged match fixing.

 The offences – “engaging in conduct that corrupts or would corrupt a betting outcome of event or event contingency” and “use of corrupt conduct information for betting purposes” – carry sentences of up to ten years imprisonment for those arrested earlier this year.

-The case is one of the first of its kind in Australia, but the Victoria PD assistant commissioner, Neil Paterson, suggested that cases could increase.
+The case is one of the first of its kind in Australia, but Paterson has previously suggested that cases could increase.
 “Esports is really an emerging sporting industry and with that will come the demand for betting availability on the outcomes of tournaments and matches.
 It’s important that police and other agencies within the law enforcement, gaming and betting industries continue to work together to target any suspicious activity.”